tradingview/lightweight-charts/docs/customization.md

 Crosshair shows an intersection of a price and time axis values on any hovered point of on the chart.

 It is presented by horizontal and vertical lines.
 Each of them can be either customized by setting their `color`, `width` and `style` or disabled by using the `visible` option if necessary.
 Note that disabling crosshair lines does not disable crosshair marker on Line and Area series.
-It can be disabled by using the `crossHairMarkerVisible` option of relevant series.
+It can be disabled by using the `crosshairMarkerVisible` option of relevant series.

 Vertical and horizontal lines of the crosshair have marks on the price and time axis.
 Any of those marks can be disabled.